Frequently Asked Questions (FAQ)

 Click here to view the "Get Started Guide" which contains step-by-step instructions for all student applicant populations.

-You will need to complete an application for admission to the college first.
-Click here to apply.
 Once you receive your notification of acceptance, contact Transient / Guest Students for assistance with course selection and next steps.

 Many students in high school career-technical programs are eligible for college credit at Columbus State.
 First, you will need to click here to Apply for Admission.
 After receiving your letter of acceptance, you will email sminton@cscc.edu for instructions on how to enroll and receive possible college credit for some of your coursework.